Giveth/giv-token-contracts/contracts/Tokens/README.md

 For the `createIncentive` to succeed, the caller **must** be the `owner` of the contract.

-The transferFrom will "mint" the tokens that can later be allocated in the TokenDistro by calling transfer.
+The `transferFrom` will "mint" the reward tokens that can later be burned and instead real GIV allocated in the TokenDistro by calling `transfer`.

 ### The `transfer` function